Managed IT Services

 5. Using Stronger Passwords

-This is one such practice for SaaS applications that many people tend to ignore, despite knowing the risks it can bring to the table.
+Using strong passwords is one of the best practices for SaaS applications that many people tend to ignore, despite knowing the risks it can bring to the table.

-As a business, however, it’s your responsibility to prevent your employees from sticking to the same password for everything and thereby increasing their vulnerability to a data threat.
+As a business, it’s your responsibility to prevent your employees from sticking to the same password for everything, thereby increasing their vulnerability to a data threat.
 You need to ensure that they’re using strong passwords when creating their accounts, whilst also setting up authentication guidelines.

 Additional Best Practices for SaaS Security